December 2025

 Frozen beef guarantees that high-quality meat cuts are accessible throughout the year, irrespective of local farming circumstances.
 Transporting frozen beef is also more economical than fresh meat, as it enables larger amounts to be delivered over greater distances without risk of spoilage, increasing the demand for frozen beef.
 The demand for beef is increasing because of higher public welfare, growing population, land alterations, dietary changes, urban development, and democratization.

-The chicken segment is seen to grow at a notable rate during the predicted timeframe.
 The primary factors driving the expansion of the frozen chicken market are the increasing consumer preference for convenient food options, heightened awareness of frozen chicken as a nutritious and affordable protein source, and swift urban development resulting in more working professionals who have little time for meal preparation.
 The frozen chicken industry provides an extensive selection of products, featuring pre-cooked choices, nuggets, strips, and numerous flavored types.
 This variety meets various consumer tastes and enables flexible meal preparation.

 Shoppers choose to purchase frozen meat items from these stores because of the diverse selection offered and the ease of buying all grocery items in a single location.
 Supermarkets provide shoppers with a greater variety of choices based on their preferred type of meat.
 Additionally, numerous supermarkets provide pre-marinated meats, meals that are ready to cook, and various other items.

-Online segment expects a significant growth in the frozen meat market during the forecast period.
 Businesses have acknowledged the significance of e-commerce, and various entities are currently collaborating with external retailers to provide products directly to consumers' doorsteps.
 During the pandemic, online meat sellers such as Tyson Fresh Meats joined the meat E-Commerce trend.
 They noted that 23% of their clientele were expected to keep purchasing online following the lockdowns.
 Thus, they took steps to facilitate online meat sales.

 By Product